Vibrant Living Retreat 2019

 to benefit the participants who attend.

-Bonnie Cook, Paul Irving, Merle Mullin, Mei-Lee Ney, Sharon Tedesco, Shari Thorell
+Bonnie Cook, Heidi Cortese, Paul Irving, Merle Mullin, Mei-Lee Ney, Kathy Rose, John Seiter, Sharon Tedesco, Shari Thorell

 Saturday Afternoon Longevity Activities

 In conjunction with the Ojai Valley Inn and others, we have orchestrated afternoon activities on Saturday to complement the healthy-aging knowledge we will gain at the retreat.
-Come relax, enjoy and savor a different side of healthy-aging through yoga, meditation, a walk with the Dean and a faculty led session: Leah Buturain Schneider’s: Practicing Presence, Giving Thanks, and Redeeming Time
+Come relax, enjoy and savor a different side of healthy-aging through yoga, and other activities provided to you by the USC Leonard Davis School.

 Artist, Traveler, Storyteller, and Philanthropist